lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 have similar legislative concerns, and therefore benefit from cohesive representation in the legislature.
-To operationalise district homogeneity, I use a particular instantiation of homogeneity called *spatial diversity* developed by Professor Nicholas Stephanopoulos, which measures the variance in each Congressional Tract along factors such as race, ethnicity, age, income, education, and so on.
+To operationalise district homogeneity, I use a particular instantiation of homogeneity called *spatial diversity* developed by \cite{Stephanopoulos}, which measures the variance in each Congressional Tract along factors such as race, ethnicity, age, income, education, and so on.
 The higher the spatial diversity score, the less homogeneous the district.